pagea/unstyle/README.md

 ## About Unstyle
 Unstyle is an application intended to help users publish anonymous writings.

+For information on how Unstyle works, see doc/thesis.pdf.

 ## Running Unstyle

 ### Debian, Ubuntu, and other .deb based distros: